-Funding Circle’s interest rates start at 4.99% with the average borrower getting approved for rates in the low teens.
+Funding Circle’s interest rates are always competitive with the average borrower getting approved for rates in the low teens.

 Access to affordable capital is an essential nutrient for a growing business.
 Whether you’re planning a big inventory purchase or launching a new product, let Funding Circle help you get exactly what the doctor ordered.
 Check your eligibility in 60 seconds and get a decision in as little as 24 hours.

 Paige Smith is a Content Marketing Writer and Senior Contributing Writer at Funding Circle.
 She has a bachelor's degree in English Literature from Cal Poly San Luis Obispo, and specializes in writing about the intersection of business, finance, and tech.
 Paige has written for a number of B2B industry leaders, including fintech companies, small business lenders, and business credit resource sites.